mhhussain/kafkabox/README.md

 - 2.1.0 - Added get topics endpoint and some error handling
 - 2.2.0 - Added a producer to send messages to topics in the sandbox
 - 2.3.0 - Added consumer - get all messages and get message by offset
+- 3.0.0 - Migrated API to kafka-node and also added real-time streaming over socket via feathersjs.

 ## Kafka API